JustinLove/obs-script-dropped-frames/README.md

 You may configure the sample window for alarms, as well as the percent of dropped frames to alarm at.

 A custom source is available for drawing a dropped frame graph in the sample period.
 It can be added to the source panel.
 You may want to hide it and use a windowed projector to view the graph yourself.
+Yellow shows congestion, red shows fraction of dropped frames.

 ## Credits